-As a busy trader, parking outside your home is key.
-You probably use a van on a regular basis to move equipment and materials to your customers.
-Your van is your livelihood and at the end of a working day you want to park your van at home, however - is this legal?
+As a busy trader, parking outside your home is vital.
+You probably use a van regularly to move equipment and materials to your customers.
+Your van is your livelihood, and at the end of a working day, you want to park your van at home; however - is this legal?

 The Highway Code says vehicles can park: